Who are Maya Jama's parents? Everything we know about the 'Love Island' host's family

 Wondering who Maya Jama's parents are?
 Here's a glimpse inside the 'Love Island' host's personal life...

-Returning for her second round of hosting the iconic ITV dating show, it's safe to say Maya's career is on the up and up.
-While Love Island is arguably her biggest gig to date, she's also hosted a range of radio and TV shows, including The Circle, and her own program on Radio 1.
-But with public success also comes plenty of public interest too, with fans speculating over Maya's boyfriend situation—especially surrounding her and ex Stomzy—not to mention all the curiosity around her family life away from the glitz and glamour of the showbiz world.
+It's safe to say that Maya's career is seriously on the up and up (as is her style, if her iconic Maya's Love Island outfits are anything to go by!)
+Her role as the host of the ITV dating show is arguably her biggest gig to date, and she's also recently made the cover of British Vogue—meaning the TV star is definitely going places.
+But of course, with such success also comes plenty of public interest too, with fans speculating over Maya's boyfriend situation—especially surrounding her's and Stormzy's relationship.
+And that's before we get onto the curiosity about her family life, away from the glitz and glam of the showbiz world.

-So, while we prepare to be floored by each and every one of Maya Jama's Love Island outfits, here's a glimpse into the bombshell host's life IRL—from her parents, as well as the difficulties they have faced as a family...
+So, while we patiently wait for Love Island's winter 2024 series to see Maya front and center on our screens yet again (we know, we've still got a fair few months), here's a glimpse into the bombshell host's life IRL—including all the deets on her parents, as well as the difficulties they have faced as a family...

-As far as we know, Maya Jama's mum is one of the closest people to her in her life.
-Her mother's name is Sadie, she's 46 years young and of Swedish descent.
-She had Maya at the age of 18 and the pair are thought to be thick as thieves—with Maya occasionally posting pics of her on Instagram.
-She even confessed to the Evening Standard that she reckons the smaller parent-daughter age-gap has brought them closer over the years.
+Sadie had Maya at the age of 18, and the pair are thought to be thick as thieves, with Maya occasionally posting pics of her on Instagram, and Sadie often supporting her daughter at work.
+Maya even confessed to the Evening Standard that she reckons the smaller parent-daughter age gap has brought them closer over the years.

 "My mum's always been like, 'I want you to have your experiences—just tell me.
 I'm not going to judge you or shout at you.''
 SO cool.

-Back in 2020, both Maya and her mum appeared on the talk show All Around to Mrs Brown's, where Sadie spoke about how her daughter was always destined for the spotlight.
+Back in 2020, the pair gave another insight into Maya's childhood as both Maya and her mum appeared on the talk show All Around to Mrs Brown's, where Sadie spoke about how her daughter was always destined for the spotlight.

 "She's always been an entertainer.
 We knew she was going to be in this industry from the minute she was born.
 She used to sing herself to sleep.
 Couldn't shut her up!" she said.